Does The NYSE Upgrade Give an Unfair Advantage?

-The New York Stock Exchange (NYSE) recently took on some criticism due to its two antennas that are designed to knock two millionths of a second off of the time it takes for high-frequency traders to access its computer systems, The Wall Street Journal reports.
-What’s interesting is some of antennas’ biggest critics are those who the technology was designed to help—high frequency traders.
+The New York Stock Exchange (NYSE) recently took on some criticism due to its two antennas that have a design to knock two millionths of a second off of the time it takes for high-frequency traders to access its computer systems, The Wall Street Journal reports.
+What’s interesting is some of antennas’ biggest critics are those who the technology was helping—high frequency traders.

 In July, electronic trader Virtu Financial Inc. criticized the NYSE’s plan to put the new equipment on its data center’s roof in Mahwah, NJ.
-The company said in a letter to the Securities and Exchange Commission (SEC) the initiative was unfair because trading firms would be forced to pay high fees to access the antennas.
+The company sent in a letter to the Securities and Exchange Commission (SEC) .
+In the letter, they say the initiative was unfair because trading firms would have to pay high fees to access the antennas.

-Trading firms are anticipating having to pay high fees because the NYSE is expected to give exclusive access to the antennas to its own affiliated network provider SFTI, according to The Wall Street Journal.
+Trading firms are anticipating having to pay high fees from the NYSE.
+Because affiliates believe the NYSE expects to give exclusive access to the antennas to its own affiliated network provider SFTI, according to The Wall Street Journal.
 If that happens, less expensive providers that could provide the same fast access would not exist.
 That would force trading firms to use SFTI and pay its fees if they wanted to keep pace.

 “The NYSE is just looking for ways to use its monopolistic advantage to charge premium prices,” Virtu Chief Executive Officer Douglas Cifu said in an interview.